PcapPlusPlus/pcapplusplus.github.io/docs/dpdk.md

 You can find DPDK installation instructions in [DPDK web-site](http://dpdk.org/download).

-The build and install process for DPDK is pretty straight-forward and in a nutshell goes like this:
+Building and installing DPDK is pretty straight-forward and in a nutshell goes like this:

 ```shell
 $ cd /dpdk/source/location